 How to Compare Assisted Living Communities in Kentucky

-- Policies on annual rate increases
+- Whether annual rate increases are capped or discretionary

-- Staffing ratios and caregiver training
+- Staffing ratios and caregiver training standards

-- Proximity to hospitals and specialty care
+- Proximity to hospitals and specialty healthcare providers

-- Contract structure (month-to-month vs long-term)
+- Contract structure (month-to-month vs. long-term agreements)

 Frequently Asked Questions